curityio/idsvr-customization-recipes/README.md

 ## Deploy Customizations

-Deploy customizations with the Curity Identity Server, using a command of this form:
+Deploy the recipe files to the Curity Identity Server, using a command of this form:

 ```bash
 export RECIPE='basics'
 ./deploy-idvr.sh
 ```

-Login to the Admin UI if required, using these details:
+Login to the Admin UI if required, using these details, to understand other parts of the setup:

 - URL: https://localhost:6749/admin
 - Username: admin